Master's Degree Requirements

 Registration and changes of academic program regulations apply to all students across degree programs and disciplines.
 These policies are subject to change without notice.

-To be eligible for a master's degree, a student must successfully complete at least nine quality letter-graded courses (ABC, not P/NP or S/U) authorized for graduate credit.
+To be eligible for a master's degree, a student must successfully complete at least nine quality letter-graded course units (ABC, not P/NP or S/U) authorized for graduate credit.

 Credit earned at an undergraduate institution or at another graduate school or a professional school may, with program approval, be applied toward the program's coursework requirements, but not toward The Graduate School’s minimum coursework requirement.
-Specific course requirements for the master's degree are listed on each program's website.
+Specific course requirements for the master's degree are listed by program.

 No more than one-third of the total units presented for the master's degree may be 499 Independent Study.